A Brief History of the Modern Wooden Chair: Have you ever wondered how wooden chairs came to be?

-Lets start from the very beginning…
+Let’s start from the very beginning…

 Around 494 B.C., the Romans used chairs to represent status.
 They invented a chair called the Curule Chair.
-It was similar to a day bed.
-It was only reserved for the wealthiest people.
+It was similar to a day bed and reserved for only the wealthiest people.

 Around 70 A.D. in Greece, chairs became a little more mainstream.
 Grecians created seating for the masses.
 Born were basic block indentations in amphitheaters (later used in the Roman Coliseum).

 The history of the modern Western wooden chair, however, began with a man named Guiseppe Gaetno Descalzi.
 He was an Italian cabinet maker in Chivari, Italy.
 In 1807, Marquis Stefano Rivarola commissioned Gaetano Descalzi.
 His mission was to create a remodeled version of the Persian Empire Chair, the Chivari Chair.
-His divine woodworking and structured chair became the standard of comfort and elegance for wooden chairs.
+His divine woodworking and the structured chair became the standard of comfort and elegance for wooden chairs.

-Further, the idea of chairs for anyone and everyone was popularized during the Industrial Revolution (1760-1840).
-The rise of mass production made chairs affordable.
-Working class families were now able to afford chairs.
+The idea of chairs for anyone and everyone was popularized during the Industrial Revolution (1760-1840).
+The rise of mass production finally made chairs affordable.
+Working-class families were now able to afford chairs.
 In fact, in America at this time, Thomas Jefferson was also revolutionizing chairs in his own way.
 Jefferson was the first to create the swivel chair around 1776.
 It is said Jefferson signed the Declaration of Independence in his swivel chair!
 (This was partially the inspiration for our very own Burlingame Library Chair.)

 Then, In 1840, Charles Darwin invented the modern office chair.
 Apparently, he added wheels to the feet of a captain chair for convenience and mobility.
 With the added mobility, he was able to get around his study to access his specimens more quickly.
 As the Industrial Revolution continued, so did innovation and design in furniture.